 Are used electric cars a good buy?

-Just like a petrol or diesel car, an EV will depreciate as it ages.
+Just like a petrol or diesel car, an electric vehicle (EV) will depreciate with age.
 This can make the earliest models – the likes of the Peugeot iOn, Renault Fluence and first-generation Nissan Leaf – very tempting indeed, particularly when compared with the relatively high list prices of current-generation models.

-You'll need to consider your needs carefully, though, as even when they were new early models such as these didn't offer particularly useful driving ranges – something that won't have improved as they age.
-Some very early cars such as the Fluence don't even have rapid charging capability.
+Even when they were new, many early models didn't offer particularly useful driving ranges – something that won't have improved as they age.
+Some very early cars, such as the Fluence, don't even have rapid charging capability.

 Furthermore, if you're looking at a used Renault Zoe or an early Nissan Leaf model, it might be subject to a battery lease agreement, which was originally offered to lower the initial purchase price of the car.